 Joint Venture Transaction in Korea

-Represented a client in a joint venture transaction in Korea for the manufacture and distribution of pharmaceutical products in Korea.
+David Kim represented a client in a joint venture transaction in Korea for the manufacture and distribution of pharmaceutical products in Korea.

 Joint Venture Transaction in China

-Represented a client in a joint venture transaction in China for the manufacture and distribution of pharmaceutical products in China.
+David Kim represented a client in a joint venture transaction in China for the manufacture and distribution of pharmaceutical products in China.